Arihant25/arihant.sh/README.md

 2. Run `make` in the terminal.

 ## Features 🌟
-- Can run basic shell commands
+- Run basic shell commands
-- Can run multiple commands in a single line
+- Execute multiple commands in a single line
-- Can run commands in the background
+- Run commands in the background
-- Can change directories
+- Change directories
-- Can view the log of commands run
+- View the log of commands run
-- Can output in full Technicolor!
+- Output in full Technicolor!
+- Customise the shell with a `.myshrc` file (aliases and functions)
+- Pipe commands
+- Redirect input and output
-- Can exit the shell (no complicated steps required)
+- Exit the shell (no complicated steps required)

 ## Commands Supported 🪄
 - hop (cd)